 - Others

-Ansible Scripts allows you to perform complex IT task with a single click.
+Ansible Scripts allows you to perform complex IT tasks with a single click.
 You don’t need to write the code of your VPN functionality and let Ansible do it for you.

-The most popular project for creating a secure tunnel is Algo VPN.
-It was created by the same team behind Trail of Bits.
-It also supports the cloud services listed above and creates disposable VPNs.
+The most popular project for creating a secure tunnel is Algo VPN, which was created by the same team behind Trail of Bits.
+It supports the cloud services listed above and creates disposable VPNs.
+This script will be responsible for setting up the best VPN protocols and creating a secure tunnel to encrypt your data.

 How to deploy your self-hosted VPN?

 Algo VPN and DigitalOcean work together, and you don’t need to do anything manually.
-All you need to do is use the API by Algo VPN to configure VPN on your DigitalOcean server.
+To configure VPN on your DigitalOcean server, you can use the API provided by Algo VPN.

-The process will be smooth and automated as both services are update regularly.
-Alog’s API will establish and authenticate everything itself and you don’t have to write a single line of code yourself.
+The process will be smooth and automated, as both services are updated regularly.
+Alog’s API will establish and authenticate everything, so you won’t have to write a single line of code yourself.

 Here is the official Algo GitHub repository, where you will find the necessary steps to deploy your VPN.